10 Iconic Old Movies From 40S And 50S

 In this drama, Charles Foster Kane is a powerful, rich newspaperman, but his health begins to fail.
 Before he dies, he utters a unique last word: “rosebud.”
 After his death, the world is shocked by the news and wants to know what “rosebud” means, but they’ll never truly know.
 Those close to Kane come forward to tell the story of his life, but it’s not as happy or successful as one might think.

 This film depicts what it’s like to be a powerful man in America and how brutal it can be at the top.
-Kane’s rise and fall is fascinating in and outside of the film as the audience watches flashbacks from many points of view.
+Kane’s rise and fall are fascinating in and outside of the film as the audience watches flashbacks from many points of view.

 7. To Catch a Thief, 1955